spring-media/adsolutions-implementationReference/peculiar/multiseat-advertising.md

 ## Use Case
 In some cases it makes sense from an accounting point of view to separate the delivery into multiple Xandr seats.
-You may want to use multiple Xandr seats to deliver direct and programmatic ads on one site and deliver eigenwerbung as fallback ads.
+You may want to use multiple Xandr seats to deliver direct and programmatic ads on one site and deliver publisher-owned fallback ads on the other site.

 ## Technical Setup